How to Predict and Balance Team Workload Effectively

 When planning isn’t done right, two major issues emerge:

-📉 Underutilization - Employees have available hours but aren't fully assigned to projects, leading to idle time and lost revenue.
+📉 Underutilization - Employees have available hours but aren’t fully

-🔥 Overload - Employees are assigned beyond their capacity, causing stress, burnout, and declining quality of work.
+🔥 Overload - Employees are assigned beyond their capacity, causing stress,

 Finding balance between these two extremes is what separates healthy, scalable teams from those constantly in firefighting mode.